 The gestation period for cats varies between 61 and 72 days, but the typical pregnancy lasts 63-67 days.
 Keep in mind that the signs of pregnancy do not occur as soon as it starts.

-It might be difficult to know when the gestation started.
-After 2-3 weeks of pregnancy, there are some physical signs that you will notice.
-If you are expecting a pregnancy, then you can take your cat to the veterinarian and get confirmation earlier than 2-3 weeks.The gestation period for cats varies between 61 and 72 days, but the typical pregnancy lasts 63-67 days.
+It might be challenging to know when the gestation started.
+However, after 2-3 weeks of pregnancy, there are some physical signs that you will notice.
+If you are expecting a pregnancy, you can take your cat to the veterinarian and get confirmation earlier than 2-3 weeks.The gestation period for cats varies between 61 and 72 days, but the typical pregnancy lasts 63-67 days.
 Click To Tweet

 Which Cats Can Become Pregnant?